 \subsection{Distributed Decryption}

-The decryption algorithm of existing MKTFHE is a single decryptor case, which is the decryptor holds a set of secret keys $\{sk_i\}_{i\in[k]}$ of all participants.
+The decryption algorithm of the existing MKTFHE is a single decryptor case, that is, the decryptor holds a set of secret keys $\{sk_i\}_{i\in[k]}$ of all participants.
 However, in practical use, for security reasons, the decryptor should not hold any secret key $sk_i$ of participants.
-Therefore, the distributed decryption which involved all participants to jointly decrypt a multi-key ciphertext is more practical.
+Therefore, distributed decryption which involves all participants jointly decrypting a multi-key ciphertext is more practical.
 The most common distributed decryption for MKFHE~\cite{mukherjee2016two} has been defined below: \begin{itemize} \item $p_i\gets \mathsf{PartDec}\left(ct,sk_i\right)$: Input a multi-key ciphertext $ct$ under a set of secret keys $\{sk_i\}_{i\in[k]}$ of all participants, and the $i$-th secret key $sk_i$, output a partial decryption result $p_i$; \item $m\gets \mathsf{FinDec}\left(p_1,\cdots,p_k\right)$: Input a set of partial decryption results $\{p_i\}_{i\in[k]}$ of all participants and output the plaintext of the multi-key ciphertext. \end{itemize}